 The above maps are a reconstruction of the landscape of the Vindhyas of sixty thousand years ago.
 There are two parallel mountain ridges: (1) Aravalli, and (2) Satpura.
 There is a mountain between the ranges, the Mt.
 Trikuta.
 The Trikuta is surrounded by a series of terraced reservoirs that stocked rainwater.
-The inexhaustible supply of rainwater was released to the rivers through narrow gorges that regulated the outflow.
-The Trikuta basin fed the rivers Yamuna, Ken, Sone, Narmada, Godavari, and Mahanadi even during the frequent droughts.
-The dependable perennial rainwater of the rivers even under adverse climatic condidtions was the lifeline that attracted the ancient advanced logic-based cultures from Africa.
+The rainwater was released to the rivers through narrow gorges that regulated the outflow.
+The Trikuta basin had inexhaustible supply of rainwater that fed the rivers Yamuna, Ken, Sone, Narmada, Godavari, and Mahanadi even during the frequent droughts.
+The dependable perennial rainwater of the rivers was the lifeline that attracted the ancient advanced logic-based civilizations from Africa.